braveclojure/bcjobs-blog/source/2022-02-11-long-term-clojure-benefits.html.md

 Learning any programming language requires a significant investment in time and resources.
 Of all the languages I&rsquo;ve gained proficiency in, Clojure has by far yielded the largest benefits for my life.
 Some of these benefits have been surprising and have only become evident with time.
 I want to share these less-obvious benefits because they&rsquo;ve had such a positive impact on me, and I want other devs to benefit, too.

+<a id="org4ab4f23"></a>

-## Clojure&rsquo;s stability can improve your lifestyle
+# Clojure&rsquo;s stability can improve your lifestyle

 Clojure&rsquo;s core team is committed to the language&rsquo;s stability over time so that code you wrote years ago will almost always work with the latest version of Clojure.
-Most other languages, by unfortunate contrast, don&rsquo;t have this dedication to stability.
-Instead, they&rsquo;re fairly laissez-faire about introducing breaking changes across versions, and they&rsquo;ll introduce new syntax with gusto.

-This kind of churn in the core language imposes an overhead cost every time you sit down to do some programming.
-Say you want to spend some time hacking on a side project that uses the language `blub-1.0` but you want to use a library built for `blub-1.1`.
+By unfortunate contrast, some other languages introduce significant, breaking changes like a child declaring that they&rsquo;re DONE with magic and now want to be a BOTANIST thank you very much.
+This imposes a cost every time you sit down to do some work.
+Say you want to spend some time on a side project that uses the language `blub-1.0` but you want to use a library built for `blub-1.1`.
 You are in for a night of pain and horror.
 Your stomach is probably turning just thinking of it.

-Now let&rsquo;s play this scenario out over time.
-Let&rsquo;s say that you generally have 30 minutes a night, two nights a week, to work on a side project.
+Let&rsquo;s play this scenario out over time.
+Say you only have 30 minutes to work on a side project.
 You run into a &ldquo;language overhead&rdquo; issue like the one above.
-Solving this kind of problem is a little chaotic, meaning it&rsquo;s hard to pick up where you left off between programming sessions.
-If you don&rsquo;t solve it the first night, you&rsquo;ll be retreading a lot of the same ground the next night.
+Solving this kind of problem is chaotic, meaning it&rsquo;s hard to pick up where you left off between programming sessions.
+If you don&rsquo;t solve it the first time, you&rsquo;ll retread a lot of ground the next session.
 Heaven help you if Life Happens and you can&rsquo;t pick up your project for a couple weeks.
 It&rsquo;s hard to make actual progress.

 What does this have to do with your lifestyle?
 I&rsquo;ll use this job board as an example.
-I recently re-built and re-launched this job board, and since then revenue has *quadrupled* (!!!).
+I recently re-built and re-launched this job board, and since then revenue has *quintupled* (!!!).
 This has provided more income, which obviously helps on the financial end.
-But what&rsquo;s surprising and interesting is that Clojure&rsquo;s stability has allowed me to consistently make meaningful progress on my passion projects while *also* having time time for everything else I care about: making art, spending time with loved ones, and being involved in my local community.
-I don&rsquo;t have to work as much to get good results, because I&rsquo;m not fighting with the overhead costs imposed by the language.
+But what&rsquo;s interesting is that Clojure&rsquo;s stability has let me consistently make real progress on my passion projects while *also* having time time for everything else I care about: making art, spending time with loved ones, etc. I can work less for better results because I&rsquo;m not bogged down by the overhead costs imposed by the language.

-Building this business at a sustainable pace, without sacrificing other parts of my life, has been huge for me, and it&rsquo;s possible in large part because I get to focus on actually *building* and not on traversing the seven circles of dependency hell or figuring out what some new glyph like `...` is supposed to mean.
+I get to build this business at a sustainable pace without sacrificing other parts of my live because Clojure lets me focus on actually *building* instead of traversing the seven cricles of dependency hell.
+I built some parts of the site eight years ago.

-The job board&rsquo;s core stack is one I&rsquo;ve been able to slowly grow over more than five years as I&rsquo;ve worked on various side projects.
 The fact that I can figure something out and it&rsquo;s still useful to me more than half a decade later is the definition of a good investment.

-There&rsquo;s another, even less obvious way that Clojure&rsquo;s stability can improve your lifestyle: it reduces stress in your life.
+There&rsquo;s another way that Clojure&rsquo;s stability improves your lifestyle: it reduces stress in your life.
 The quality of your life is the quality of your day-to-day experience, and if a significant portion of that involves meaningless struggle with your programming language, well it&rsquo;s hard to not end up feeling kinda lousy.
 And in this economy??

 I realize I&rsquo;m probably giving off strong &ldquo;wow this guy is straight up mainlining the kool-aid&rdquo; vibes here.
 Clojure, ultimately, is just a tool, right?
 Yes.
 And if we&rsquo;re going to talk about building a satisfying and rewarding life, we need to talk about tools, and Clojure is an exceedingly good one.

-<a id="org52ef52d"></a>
+<a id="orgbc48873"></a>

-## Clojure is a great portal to other programming domains
+# Clojure is a great portal to other programming domains

 Clojure has provided a gateway for me to learn more programming techniques and concepts, including: